SamuraiAku/PkgToSoftwareBOM.jl/README.md

 sbom= generateSPDX(spdxCreationData(), ["PrivateRegistry", "General"]);
 ```

 The second argument is a list of all the registries you would like to use.
-If you have a package that exists in both registries (for example, you've cloned the respository to your local network and you want to list that as the download location), PkgToSBOM will use the information from the first registry in the list that has valid information and ignore all subsequent registires
+If you have a package that exists in both registries (for example, you've cloned the respository to your local network and you want to list that as the download location), PkgToSoftwareBOM will use the information from the first registry in the list that has valid information and ignore all subsequent registires